sshleifer/cloning/README.md

 I can think of a few possible ways to improve generalization between tracks:

-1) generate more sharp turn on track 1 data by doing recovery laps
+1) Generate more sharp turn on track 1 data by doing recovery laps

 2) Testing different possible Dropout probabilities and configurations